-- a) call control these are treated in the Q-Series Recommendations; - b) transmission frame-synchronous, or otherwise requiring rapid response; - c) conference, data, and telematic control not requiring frame synchronism, governed by the multilayer protocol of Recommendations T.122-T.125.
+- a) Call control these are treated in the Q-Series Recommendations; - b) Transmission frame-synchronous, or otherwise requiring rapid response; - c) Conference, data, and telematic control not requiring frame synchronism, governed by the multilayer protocol of ITU-T Recs T.122-T.125.

-This Recommendation concerns only those C&I coming in category b) which includes a simplified set of conference C&I for multipoint connections of simple terminals.
+This Recommendation concerns only those C&I appearing in category b which includes a simplified set of conference C&I for multipoint connections of simple terminals.